Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/make-an-outbound-call-with-ncco.md

 # Make an outbound call with an NCCO

-This Code Snippet makes an outbound call and plays a text-to-speech message when the call is answered.
-You don't need to run a server hosting an `answer_url` to run this Code Snippet, as you provide your NCCO as part of the request
+This code snippet makes an outbound call and plays a text-to-speech message when the call is answered.
+You don't need to run a server hosting an `answer_url` to run this code snippet, as you provide your NCCO as part of the request

 ## Example